-1) Cache performance of chaining is not good as keys are stored using linked list.
-Open addressing provides better cache performance as everything is stored in same table.
+1) Cache performance of chaining is not good as keys are stored using a linked list.
+Open addressing provides better cache performance as everything is stored in the same table.

 2) Wastage of Space (Some Parts of hash table are never used)

-3) If the chain becomes long, then search time can become O(n) in worst case.
+3) If the chain becomes long, then search time can become O(n) in the worst case.